Antigravity 2.0 Subagent Recipes: How I Prompted Multi-Agent Workflows Day One

 For technical documentation research: Add docs_navigate, version_compare, and code example extraction.

-Recipe 5: The "Migration Day" Subagent #
+Recipe 5: My "Migration Day" Subagent #

 Time saved: 8-12 hours of manual migration work, regression testing, and documentation per significant migration.